MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/use-editable-grids.md

 <a name="FormScripting"></a>
 ## Form scripting support
  The editable grids support client-side events and methods that can be used to write custom client extensions according to your business need.
-More information: [Grids and subgrids in model-driven apps (Client API reference)](clientapi/reference/grids.md)
+More information: [Grids and subgrids in Model-driven Apps (Client API reference)](clientapi/reference/grids.md)

 <a name="EntitiesSupported"></a>
 ## Entities and views supported by editable grid